-Whether they’re writing a paper for a class or preparing to work on college essays, high school students will be asked to write a number of research papers before they finally graduate.
-It never hurts for them to get extra practice—which is why we’ve come up with 35 good research paper topics for your class to explore.
+Research Paper Topics for High School— Whether they’re writing a paper for a class or preparing to work on college essays, high school students will be asked to write a number of research papers before they finally graduate.
+It’s always good for them to get extra practice—which is why we’ve come up with a wonderful list of good research paper topics.
+(Plus, there’s a bonus list of 13 historical research topics, too!)

 For many students, writing a non-literary, off-topic research paper in an English class can be a fun exercise.
 Though teens may grumble about it when they receive their assignments, many of them will enjoy the process when they get to explore and learn more about a subject that interests them.
 With that in mind, we recommend letting your students choose from several prompts to find the topics that most appeal to their interests and passions.

-Use these research paper topics with your high school students to help them learn all about the process of writing an intelligent, coherent, and well-researched paper!
+Use these high school research paper topics with your high school students to help them learn all about the process of writing an intelligent, coherent, and well-researched paper!

 35 Good Research Paper Topics to Prepare High School Students